colinsongf/elmo_qanet/README.md

 P.S. "lm_weights.hdf5" file is needed to generate by yourself.
 About how to generate please refer to [bilm-tf](https://github.com/allenai/bilm-tf).

-(5) Run the command "python config.py --mode prepro" to generate preprocessed dataset files.
+(5) To run the command "python config.py --mode prepro" to generate preprocessed dataset files.
 You need to specify the elmo required files which are listed in (4).
-In config.py, parameters should be set according to your machine.
+In config.py, some parameters should be set based on your directories.
+And many hyper-parameters can be adjusted to get better performance.

+## Train
+To run the command "python config.py --mode train" to train the model.
+During the training process, the classification accuracy of fixed 100 * batch_size training samples and all dev samples are printed after every epoch.

+P.S.
+Because the number of training samples is large (about 43, 000), calculating the performance of all training samples after every epoch is slow.

+## Test
+To run the command "python config.py --mode train" to train the model.